telosnetwork/telos-decide/README.md

 * `Traceable Vote Integrity`

-    Trail has implemented a custom rebalance system that detects changes to a user's staked resources and either updates all open votes for the user, or posts a new rebalance job for any user to complete and earn rewards.
+    Trail has implemented a custom rebalance system that detects changes to a user's balances and allows workers to recalculate vote weights.
 Future updates will allow for optional identity services to futher enhance voting and platform features.

 * `Profitable Worker Services`

     Trail has several janitorial actions that incentivize workers on the network to maintain an optimized voting system.
+Workers are paid proportionally for their work in keeping the platform clean and balanced for all users.

 ## Join the Firewatch